BottCode/Evaluating-a-multicore-Mixed-Criticality-System-implementation-against-a-temporal-isolation-kernel/README.md

 upper_bound = 0.6
 ```

-## Schedulability Analysis and tasksets generation
+## 3. Schedulability Analysis and tasksets generation
+After the previous configuration setting:
+1. execute ```sh execute_comparison_xuburns.sh```

+This script will execute the experiments specified into the configuration file and (incrementally) plot the results.

 ## Execution on real target

 ## Off-line data analysis